 According to the sources, before repealing the bank nationalisation laws, transitioning PSBs from these Acts to the Companies Act must be created.
 This is being researched as a precedent.
 Other corporations have moved from other Acts to the Companies Act, but no nationalised company has done so yet.

-There were 5-6 banks that were govt-owned at one point but were not nationalised, including Axis Bank, ICICI, and IDBI Bank.
+There were 5-6 banks that were govt-owned at one point but were not nationalised, including Axis Bank, Private, and IDBI Bank.
 As a result, their privatisation went reasonably smoothly.
 Following consultations and the solicitation of legal advice, legislative action on nationalisation acts and banking regulation acts is required during the monsoon session of Parliament.

 Between FY15 and FY20, the Centre was required to inject up to Rs 3.2 lakh crore to shore up the capital base of the bad loan-ridden PSBs.